FatOldSunbro/SummonSign_Redesign/wiki/config/sidebar.md

 ---

->#### **Participation Rules**
-* Submission titles *must* use the format above, and *must* include at least the request type and platform.
-All others will be removed.
+>#### **Recommended In-Game Settings**
+* Set "Cross-region play" to "Matchmaking ON" or "GLOBAL".
 >
-* Add additional information as necessary in the body of your post (e.g., 'Looking for teammates in the arena').
+* Make sure your password matches.
 >
-* When complete, please tag your post *Duty Fulfilled!* to let others know you don't need help/aren't available for summons/co-op/arena matches any longer.
+* Make sure you are Embered or in Human Form.
 >

----

->#### **In-Game Settings**
-* Set "Cross-region play" to "Matchmaking ON"
+* Set "Summon sign visibility" to "Unrestricted".
 >
-* Make sure your password matches
->
-* Set "Summon sign visibility" to "Unrestricted"
->
-* Set "Voice chat" to "Allowed" (if desired)
+* Set "Voice chat" to "Allowed" (if desired).
 >
 * Make sure you let your new friend(s) know if they will see your Online ID or character name (this will help avoid confusion if someone else happens to use the same password).